nbbn/dotfiles/README.md

 Credits
 -------

-The base configration was taken from [here](https://github.com/ivyl/i3-config).
+The base configuration was taken from [here](https://github.com/ivyl/i3-config).

 Other
 -----

 That's all.
 Hopefully I didn't miss anything!
-If you try this out and it doesn't look like the example above, something's maybe not installed, needs cusotimized for your system or I forgot to include a file.
+If you try this out and it doesn't look like the example above, something's maybe not installed, needs customized for your system or I forgot to include a file.